 The SWIMLINE HYDROTOOLS 14-Inch Sand Filter Combo Set is a comprehensive system for efficient sand filtration.
 Its 0.43 THP DOE-Compliant Pump provides a flow rate of 2400 GPH (gallons per hour) and can handle up to 10500 gallons of water.
 The multi-port valve allows for easy control and operation of the filter.
 With a 60-pound sand capacity, this filter combo set effectively captures and removes particles and debris from your pool or spa water, keeping it clean and clear.
 The included stand ensures stability and easy installation.
 Upgrade your filtration system with the SWIMLINE HYDROTOOLS 14 Inch Sand Filter Combo Set for optimal pool or spa maintenance.

-• {OVERSIZED CAPACITY} This sand filter features a double reinforced 14 inch molded tank that can hold up to 60 pounds of sand, perfect for pools up to...
+- {OVERSIZED CAPACITY} Our sand filter has a double reinforced 14 inch tank that can hold up to 60 pounds of sand for pools up to 10500 gallons.
+Use...

 Conclusion